Financial Spanx to squeeze the most into Queenagers’ pensions

 1. Add up how much you spend monthly now

-3. Add the rough cost of what you want to do in retirement (hobbies, holidays etc).
+3. Add the rough cost of what you want to do in retirement (hobbies, holidays etc)

-Many people take the tax free cash lump sum (typically 25% of the value) from their pension first, in one go or over a period of time, and then work out how to take an income from the rest.
 A good guideline is the 4% rule – you can typically sustainably generate an income of 4% a year from your assets.
 So if you need an income of £30,000 a year, you would need assets of £750,000 (before taking account of the State pension).

-How can I boost my pension pot?
+How women can boost pension savings

 1. Grab all the tax relief you can